Joel Embiid bullies Victor Wembanyama, breaks Wilt Chamberlain's 76ers record with historic 70-point night - Yahoo Sports

 Joel Embiid sized up Victor Wembanyama before his first game against the star San Antonio Spurs rookie.

-Embiid dominated the paint on a historic Monday night while leading the Philadelphia 76ers to a 133-123 win.
-He posted a career-high 70 points, 18 rebounds and five assists while overwhelming whatever defense the Spurs dispatched.
+The reigning MVP dominated the paint on a historic Monday night while leading the Philadelphia 76ers to a 133-123 win.
+Embiid posted a career-high 70 points, 18 rebounds and five assists while overwhelming whatever defense the Spurs dispatched.

 WHAT A HALF FOR JOEL EMBIID.